 The Child Development Center’s expert and caring staff provides OBRA services at no cost to persons in certified nursing facilities who have intellectual disabilities and related conditions.
 We will collaborate with your family and the nursing facility to provide limited case management, annual resident reviews and modest funding for specialized services.

 All people seeking placement in a nursing facility are now required to be screened to find out whether they have, or are suspected of having, a history of developmental disability.
 This is the Level I screen.

 To confirm diagnosis or suspicion of an intellectual disability or related conditions, a more comprehensive Level II evaluation is completed by the Child Development Center.
 This is called a PASARR evaluation, which stands for Pre-Admission Screening and Annual Resident Review.

-For more information about OBRA or a to ask about a PASARR evaluation, please contact our Evaluation & Diagnostic Services team or call us at 1-800-914-4779 and ask for the OBRA coordinator.
+For more information about OBRA or to ask about a PASARR evaluation, please call us at 1-800-914-4779 and ask for the OBRA coordinator.

 © 2019 Child Development Center.
 All Rights Reserved.